JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 To enable this functionality, add the <a href="https://jpa-buddy.com/documentation/#dependencies" target="_blank">corresponding dependency</a> to the project.
 </div>

-<a href="https://hibernate.org/orm/envers/" target="_blank">Hibernate Envers</a> is a module that enables easy auditing of entities in a database.
+<a href="https://hibernate.org/orm/envers/" target="_blank">Hibernate Envers</a> is a module that facilitates entity auditing in a database.
 JPA Buddy can generate all the required tables for Hibernate Envers to function correctly.
-This includes audit tables for entities marked with the `@Audited` annotation and revision table for the entity annotated with `@RevisionEntity` annotation.
+This includes audit tables for entities marked with the `@Audited` annotation and a revision table for the entity annotated with the `@RevisionEntity` annotation.
 Check out how it works in action:

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/k5OTgQBmSrg" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>